TakiTake/kubernetes-rolling-update-safely/README.md

 kubectl: Correctly Configured: pointing to minikube-vm at 192.168.99.100
 ```

-Now you can access the demo application via Kubernetes Service.
+Now you can access the demo application with Kubernetes Service.
 IP should be the minikube nodeIP and Port should be the NodePort of the demo Service.

 This case URL is [http://192.168.99.100:32569/](http://192.168.99.100:32569/).